White Card Gold Coast

 Anyone wishing to work in the construction industry needs a White Card.
 White Cards are licenses required to enter construction sites on the Gold Coast and the rest of Australia.
 The White Card is also known as construction induction card.

 How do I get a White Card in Queensland?

 To obtain a White Card, you must complete construction induction training with a Registered Training Organisation (RTO).
 After completing your course, the RTO will issue your QLD White Card and a Statement of Attainment for the unit fo competency CPCCWHS1001 - Prepare to work safely in the construction industry.

 The course takes 4-6 hours and teaches general construction safety.
 The White Card QLD course is nationally recognised and can be used to work in all states and territories in Australia.

 How do you get a White Card on the Gold Coast?

 To complete your induction White Card training you need to find an RTO delivering the White Card course on the Gold Coast.

 To pick a suitable training provider you want to compare price, location, reviews and parking situation.
 Parking can be pretty expensive on the Gold Coast, and with the course running for 4 to 6 hours, it can add up very quickly.

-Here is a list of providers offering face-to-face White Card training on the Gold Coast.
+Here is a list of providers offering face to face White Card training with a google review score of 4.5 or more on the Gold Coast.
 We have listed the main selection criteria as listed above to get you started quickly.